cdfricke/GenSpec/README.md

 Latest Revision:\
   11-Dec-2023 --- Original Version: Created for Astronomy 3350 Final Project\
   19-Feb-2024 --- Revisited for adaptation to GitHub project.
+  22-Feb-2024 --- Re-done with python script rather than matplotlibcpp since save() was no longer funcitoning.